njoy/leapr/docs/overview.rst

 What is LEAPR?
 =====================
-LEAPR is one of 24 modules that comprise the NJOY nuclear data preaparation code.
+There are 24 modules that comprise the NJOY nuclear data preaparation code.
 Two modules (LEAPR and THERMR) handle data corresponding the thermal (low energy) neutron scattering.
 It was originally written and is currently maintained at Los ALamos National Laboratory.
 For more information regarding the NJOY code, please visit https://www.njoy21.io/NJOY2016/.

-..
-LEAPR prepares the **scattering law** :math:`S(\alpha,\beta)`, and THERMR writes the scattering law in a convenient way for use in simulations, etc. The scattering law can be used to calculate the scattering cross sections, where :math:`\alpha` and :math:`\beta` are unitless momentum and energy change, respectively.
+Broadly speaking, LEAPR prepares thermal scattering data (such as the **scattering law** :math:`S(\alpha,\beta)`, Bragg peaks, etc.), and THERMR turns this data into cross sections, which it then writes to output ENDF files.
+While LEAPR and THERMR are most powerful when used together, THERMR can perform a limited range of LEAPR services.